Rose (2011 film)

 Rose (Róża) is a 2011 Polish film directed by Wojciech Smarzowski.
-It depicts the love story of a Masurian woman and an officer of the Armia Krajowa in postwar Masuria.
+It depicts the story of a Masurian woman and an officer of the Armia Krajowa in postwar Masuria.

 Plot

-In summer 1945 Tadeusz, an officer of the Armia Krajowa and veteran of the Warsaw uprising, whose wife was raped and murdered by the Germans, moves to Masuria, a region in former German East Prussia, which became part of Poland as a result of the Potsdam Agreement after World War II.
+In summer 1945 Tadeusz, an officer of the Armia Krajowa and veteran of the Warsaw uprising, whose wife, a field medic, was raped and killed by the Germans in front of him during that time, moves to Masuria, a region in former German East Prussia, which became part of Poland as a result of the Potsdam Agreement after World War II.
 He visits Róża, a widow of a German Wehrmacht soldier whose death Tadeusz had witnessed, to hand over her husband’s possessions.
 Róża invites Tadeusz to stay at her farm to protect her against marauders and the brutal rapes she had previously experienced during the Soviet East Prussian Offensive and in the lawless atmosphere of postwar Masuria.
-From this partnership of purpose, slowly respect and love arises - a "frowned-upon relationship" attracting the "unwelcome attention of the new Polish nationalists as well as the notorious Soviet NKVD".
+From this partnership of purpose, slowly respect and love arises - a "frowned-upon relationship" attracting unwelcome attention of the Soviet and Soviet-created local ‘security services’.